12 Great Money Rules Your Parents Should’ve Taught You

 littlewolf1989/Adobe car dealership showroom interior with brand new vehicles for sale

 Unless you’re very wealthy, it’s wise to avoid ever buying a brand-new car.
-The reason?
 Automobiles depreciate very quickly and steeply, meaning they’re not a good investment.
 If you try to sell the vehicle a few years later, you’re going to get much less than you paid.

 Instead, purchase cars that have been leased for the first two to three years of their life.
 You can then reap the benefits of a car knowing the previous owner took the depreciation hit.